A limited number of places are available for this course so only the following categories of students may register:

 3) Bachelor’s students from other academic programmes from Leiden University who have passed the propaedeutic phase of their programme and who want to follow this course as a level 300 elective.

 N.B.: Because of the limited number of available places for this course, selection may have to take place from among the students from the categories 3 and 4.
+Students from the catergories 3 and 4 will be informed on the decision after 24 January 2021.
 Please see below for the Registration Procedure for this course.

 Students must bring their own SD-card and external hard-drive to the course (500GB/1TB, USB 3.0 connection, price from 65 Euro).
 Specifications will be offered at the first tutorial of the Visual Methods course.
 Owners of Apple equipment should ensure that drives are formatted for Mac & PC; i.e., exFAT..

 This course provides a general theoretical introduction to visual methods, as well as hands-on training in the anthropological use of video.
 Students are introduced to how photography and video can be used in anthropological research through the production of a short ethnographic video.
 They are also introduced to the theory of visual anthropology and the history of ethnographic film.

 NB: This course is an admission requirement for the specialisation Visual Ethnography within the master’s programme Cultural Anthropology and Development Sociology.